pinobatch/pently/README.md

 ### Building

-Once you have the above installed, run `make`.
+Once you have the above installed, run `make` to build and play or `make pently.nes` to only build a ROM.
 Then edit the score and run `make` again to hear the changes.
 To use an entirely different score file, open `makefile` and change `scorename`.